 In February 1995, a young Australian woman leaves home for the first time to backpack through Argentina, Brazil, Bolivia and Peru for three months.
-A lost soul with a deep-seated desire for love and adventure – and an obsession with Latin America bordering on a mental health disorder – Leigh is willing to embrace everything this fascinating continent has to offer.
+A lost soul with a craving for love and adventure – and an obsession with Latin America bordering on a mental health disorder – Leigh is willing to embrace everything about this fascinating place.

-On her third day in Buenos Aires, she has a chance meeting with Gabriel, a handsome Peruvian artisan, and falls in love.
-With only one day left in Buenos Aires before embarking on her trip with her travel partner Emily, Leigh devotes every spare minute to Gabriel and their bond is sealed.
+On her third day in Buenos Aires, she meets Gabriel, a handsome Peruvian artisan, and falls in love.
+With only one day left in Buenos Aires before embarking on her trip with her travel partner Emily, Leigh devotes every spare minute to Gabriel.

 Leigh and Gabriel head north in search of a place to settle down and make a living selling jewellery.
 They join Latin America’s vibrant brotherhood and sisterhood of travelling artisans, selling jewellery in streets and squares spanning Peru to Mexico.

 Living on little money, they trade jewellery for food and shelter, sleep on beaches and mix in dangerous circles, dodging bandits and narrowly escaping death.
 Relying on their wits and the kindness of strangers, they find their way to Playa del Carmen, an idyllic Caribbean village in the Yucatán Peninsula.

 Desperate to stay in Playa del Carmen with Gabriel, Leigh finds herself venturing into increasingly dark places that put her safety at risk and test her morality.
 Finally, after a heartbreaking betrayal, she must face the truth about the man she has devoted her life to – and about herself.

 You Had Me at Hola is a gritty, colourful and searingly honest memoir about finding yourself, partly through the many challenges posed by travel, but also in terms of increasingly defining yourself against your lover.